 In 2013, the District started offering Vinyl Siding recycling at the Columbus/Bartholomew Recycling Center.
 The District is working with a vendor that accepts clean (free of other materials) vinyl siding for recycling.
-Approximately, 3.40 tons of vinyl siding was diverted from the landfill through this program

-In 2014, The District expanded the electronics recycling program by adding smoke detectors and alarms to the list of accepted items.
+Approximately, 3.40 tons of vinyl siding was diverted from the landfill through this program In 2014, The District expanded the Household Hazardous Waste program by adding smoke detectors and alarms to the list of accepted items.

-The semi-annual Amnesty Days (Earth Day and America Recycles Day) in 2015 were successful in serving approximately 200 residents.
-In total, the District collected approximately 245 tires, 90 refrigerant-containing appliances and 22 propane tanks.
+The semi-annual Amnesty Days (Earth Day and America Recycles Day) in 2016 were successful in serving approximately 200 residents.
+In total, the District collected approximately 490 tires, 182 refrigerant-containing appliances and 62 propane tanks.